Sohaib-2/VoiceCommandExecutor/README.md

 ## Get Started in 3 Easy Steps:

 1. Clone this repository. 🪄
-2. Install the required dependencies. ⚙️:
+2. Install the required dependencies.
-   pip install -r requirements.txt
 4. Run the program and start speaking your commands! ️

 ## Contribute to the Magic!